kurniawano/ictpsp.github.io/_Notes/Calling_Function.md

 The third line of the output, however, displays `5`.
 This is the result of `print(out_int)`.
 So we know that `int()` function throws an output data, i.e. `5`.
 The second last line, we see the prompt being displayed into the standard output, `What's your step?`.
 In the last line, we see the output data thrown out by the `input()` function, i.e. `25` (assuming you enter 25 when prompted "What's your steps?").

 So we see that both `int()` and `input()` throws some output data but `print()` does not.
-This *throwing out* output is more commonly called **return an output** in programming languages and you will see later on that Python has a specific keyword if you want to return an output from your user-defined function.
+This *throwing out* output is more commonly called **returning an output** in programming languages and you will see later on that Python has a specific keyword if you want to return an output from your user-defined function.
 We will learn how to create our own user-defined function soon.

 But we may ask, so what is the thing that we see on the screen when we call `print()` function?
 The answer is it is a **side effect**.
 A function is said to have a side effect if it modifies some state outside of its local environment.
 This results in some observable effect other than its primary effect of returning a value to the invoker of the function.
 In our case, displaying a text into a screen is this observable effect.
 The cause of this observable effect of something appear on the screen is that the `print()` function modifies something outside of its function **not by returning a value to the program that call the print function**.
 We have seen that the function `print()` does not return any data to `out_print`.
 Because `print()` modifies something outside of its function not through its **return value**, we say that the `print()` function has a side effect.

-Now, we have differentiate an output of a functin and a side effect.
+Now, we have differentiate an output of a function and a side effect.
 When we call a function, Python evaluates its **return value** as its output.
 For example,

 ```python
 out_int = int("5")
 ```

 Python interpreter evaluates the return value of invoking `int("5")`.
 The result of this computation is the output of the function which is an `int` type data that represent `5`.
 This output is then assigned to the variable.
+The above code is then the same as the following after executing the function `int("5")`.

 ```python
 out_int = 5